avickers17/avickers17.github.io/cs460/HW2/index.md

 ```

 ### JQuery
 JQuery simplified some of this process by allowing you to target specific items in the DOM classes, id's, or elements on your page in which you could then manipulate those objects, add to them, remove them, hide them from view, etc...
-JQuery had a very different syntax that I was used to however, so I had to utilize many of the tools that were provided to us including the main JQuery API page as listed above.
+JQuery had a very different syntax than I was used to however, so I had to utilize many of the tools that were provided to us including the main JQuery API page as listed above.
-Once I got the hand of both Javascript and JQuery, I used a combination of both to start putting together my search engine.
+Once I got the hang of both Javascript and JQuery, I used a combination of both to start putting together my search engine.

 The button fuction above was the initializer that made all of my coding work.

 #### Input Validation
-First the button would check for form validation, in this case to make sure that the user entered in a value that was required and within the limits of the range that I specified, in this case 2-8 was the range that I was looking for.
+First the button would check for form validation, in this case to make sure that the user entered in a value that was required and within the limits of the range that I specified, 2-8 was the range that I was looking for.
 ```Javascript
 function validateForm(){
 	    var min = document.getElementById('min')